Welcome to the Mizuno Pro 221 review.

 The new Mizuno Pro 221 Irons features a lot of technology to bring it to the state it is now.

-The Mizuno Pro 221 Irons is using the Project X SL 6.0 as the standard stock steel shaft, and the Z-Grip full cord 60R as the standard stock grip.
+The Mizuno Pro 221 Irons uses the Project X SL 6.0 as the standard stock steel shaft, and the Z-Grip full cord 60R as the standard stock grip.

 Table showing The PRO 221 Specification, from 3-Iron down to the PW.